You know, we're always trying to help here on the EIP network.

 They live in places where this stuff's not going to affect them, and they're not going to see it.

-Uh and so they're not going to be touched by it.
+And so they're not going to be touched by it.

-The elites, I don't care what ideological movement they're tied to or what political party.
+The elites, I don't care what ideological movement they're tied to or what political party, the elites, this is especially true of the liberal ones.

-The elites set up these symptoms or these systems and laws for everybody else to live under, and they exempt themselves.
+The elites set up these symptoms or these systems and laws for everybody else to live under and they exempt themselves so that they are not punished or penalized with the passage of these new laws.

 The same thing here.

-They've actually got themselves believing that they're not going to be touched by any of the cultural changes if they even believe that there are going to be any.
+They've actually got themselves believing that they're not going to be touched by any of the cultural changes, if they even believe that there are going to be any.

-Well, the problem with that is that we got a lot of Americans who hate America as it's currently structured, and they're trying to tear it down as it's currently structured and rebuild it in their own image, make it a little bit more liberal, make it a little bit more socialistic.
+Well, the problem with that is that we've got a lot of Americans who hate America as it's currently structured, and they're trying to tear it down as it's currently structured and rebuild it in their own image, make it a little bit more liberal, make it a little bit more socialistic.

-Uh, we know full well there are people in this country who dislike it.
+We know full well there are people in this country who dislike it.

-They tell us often, they're on the media all the time.
+They're on the media all the time.

-Uh they're teaching multicultural curricula in schools.
+They're teaching multicultural curricula in schools.

 They are lying to young kids about the history of this country.

-Uh they're lying about any number of things.
+They're lying about any number of things.

 There's no question that there's a battle on for the future of the country as we've known it.